MileHacker Logo

 No Sea Ports

 As an inland city, Baise does not have sea ports or cruise services.
-Therefore, arrival by international ferry or cruise ship is not an option.
-Every international arrivals occur via air or land border crossings.
+Therefore, arrival by a ferry to another country or cruise ship is not an option.
+Every international arrivals occur via air or crossing borders by land.

 Inland City Status